 The final portion of your after-tax income should go toward paying down debt, cash savings, and investing.

 Once you’ve established an emergency fund, use this 20% of your income to whittle down your debt obligations.
-Credit card debt is especially important to eliminate quickly, but you may also have medical debt or personal loans.
+Credit card debt is especially important to eliminate quickly, but you may also have personal loans.

-Once your debt is gone (mortgages and car notes notwithstanding), resist the urge to spend this 20% on more wants.
+Once your debt is gone (mortgages and car loans notwithstanding), resist the urge to spend this 20% on more wants.
 Continue saving in a low-risk investment savings account or a diversified investment account.